I-Halder/a-solvable-generative-model-with-a-linear-one-step-denoiser/README.md

 ## Dependencies

-For the instructions presented below, we use Python 3.10.12, and dependencies with their exact version numbers listed in `environment.yml`.
+We use Python 3.10.12, and dependencies with their exact version numbers listed in `environment.yml`.

 ## Citing this work